wojciechmadry/Kulki/readme.md

 How to compile
 ---

-I compile project with Mingw32.
+I build project with Mingw32.
 You need Cmake install too.

 Project requires C++20 (I use Clang 11.0)